Vish-Jaurath/Machine-Learning/README.md

 # Machine-Learning
-Projects related to Machine learning engineering are added here.
+Projects related to Machine learning are added here.